ART. 2: ACCEPTANCE OF THE RULES AND ETHICS

 Requests for postponements must be made by e-mail to email@example.com

 If the registration is postponed or transferred to a more expensive offer, the participant must pay the difference in price.
-In the opposite case, the organisation will not refund the difference.
+In the opposite case, the organization will not refund the difference.

 It is only possible to postpone a registration once.